stride3d/stride-community-toolkit/README.md

 ## Content
 - Prerequisites
 - Visual Studio Code Instructions
-- Visual Studio 2022 Instructions
+- Visual Studio 2022 and Rider Instructions
 - Example Code
 - Why would you use Code Only and not Stride Editor?
 - Functionality